Can You Refund LinkedIn Premium?

 Keep in mind that LinkedIn typically processes refund requests on a case-by-case basis, so it’s vital to provide documentation supporting your claim.

-Alternatives to Canceling: Adjusting Your Subscription
+Alternatives to Your LinkedIn Premium Subscription

 Before seeking a refund, consider whether canceling your subscription is the best route for you.
 If you still find value in LinkedIn Premium but want to lower your costs, you can switch to a different subscription tier.
 For example, if you’re on Premium Business but don’t need all its features, consider downgrading to Premium Career.